programcode200/backend/Readme.md

 # jwt
 JWT (JSON Web Token) can be used as a Bearer Token in the context of authorization. who have token data will send

+# file system

+unlink(path) :- when file delete file become unlink.

+# multer
+This code configures and exports a file-upload handler using the Multer library in Node.js.
+Multer is middleware for handling multipart/form-data, which is primarily used for uploading files.

+multer.diskStorage is a function provided by Multer to configure how and where files should be stored on your disk.

+# 12
+# router and controller with debugging

+    - create route for user
+    - create controller for register user
+    - get userRoutes in app.js

+# 13
+# register controller

+    - get user details from frontend
+    - validate that data, not emapty
+    - check if user already exist (username, email)
+    - check for images, avatar
+    - if available upload cludinary
+    - create user object - create entry in db
+    - remove password and refresh token field from respone
+    - check for user creation
+    - return res